Sports Betting Overcame COVID for a Record Year in 2020

 We expect this trend to change in the future as new states come to market or move to allow online betting.
 Remember that America’s three most-populated states – California, Texas, and Florida – have yet to legalize sports betting, while New York sports betting is still limited to in-person wagers.

 With populations of over 20 million people each, legalization of online betting in any of these states would undoubtedly create one of the biggest sports betting markets in the country.
 Not to mention that together, California and Florida account for all four reigning champions in the major leagues – the Tampa Bay Buccaneers, L.A.
 Lakers, L.A.
 Dodgers, and Tampa Bay Lightning all took home titles in 2020.
+One of the biggest sports brands to launch their own betting app is ESPN BET, new users can sign up with an ESPN Bet promotion now.

 2020 Winners and Losers in Sports Betting: State-by-State Comparison